 - Manages relations and coordinates activities related to the European Court of Auditors, the European Commission's Internal Audit Service, and the accounts discharging process

-The PCQ Department handles all matters related to project control of the Galileo and EGNOS programmes, together with corporate planning and programming, Quality and IMS management, and GSA-wide document management.
+The departments Project Control (PC) and Office of the Executive Director and Quality (EDQ) handle all matters related to project control of the Galileo and EGNOS programmes, together with corporate programming, Quality and IMS management, and document management.
 Specific tasks include:

-- Development of the principle GSA planning and programming documents, together with preparation of the GSA Administrative Board.
+- Development of key planning and programming documents,

-- Quality Management and related ISO 9001 certification, along with the development of an Integrated Management System for other standards that the GSA seeks certification for and of PA/QA RAMS activities within Galileo Operations
+- Quality Management and ISO 9001 certification, along with the development of an Integrated Management System,

 Facility and Logistics